 WHO SHOULD APPLY

 All participants must be citizens of developing countries that are supported by USAID population and health funding.
 You can view the list of eligible countries online.

 In addition, participants must be currently enrolled in doctoral programs at reputable academic institutions, and between their 3rd and 5th year of studies.
 PRB gives priority to applicants whose dissertation research is focused on the topic areas noted above and who are in an early stage of their career.
 This program takes place in English, and applicants must demonstrate that they can effectively communicate their research in English through their application materials.

-- A cover letter stating why you wish to participate in this program.
+- Cover letter stating why you wish to participate in this program.

-- An updated resume with a full list of educational and other professional activities.
+- Updated resume with a full list of educational and other professional activities.

-- A two- or three-page summary of the applicant’s dissertation research.
+- Two- or three-page summary of the applicant’s dissertation research.

 Completed applications, letters of reference, or questions about the program should be sent via e-mail to: email@example.com.

 Countries Eligible for PRB’s Policy Communication Fellows Program